The Person, that Calls Itself 'I'

 Person 'I' one

 A Koan is a trap.
-I can't solve it, despite all my ambitions, abilities and knowledge.
+"I" can't solve it, despite all its ambitions, abilities and knowledge.
 No chance.

-It takes some time until I give up to find a solution.
+It takes some time until "I" gives up to find a Koan answer.

-That's the moment when I feel trapped.
-But after some time, out of the blue quite intuitively a solution pops up, I would never have thought about.
+That's the moment when "I" feels trapped.
+But quite often, after some time, out of the blue intuitively a solution pops up "I" would never have thought about.

 Person 'I' two

-To trust in this Person's intuitive power and not only in the thinking 'I' is a big step.
+To trust in this "Person's" intuitive power and not only trusting in the thinking "I" is a big step.
 But it's needed.
-Only the Person intuitively "understands" Koans and is able to find an Koan answers.
+Only the "Person" intuitively understands Koans and is able to find a Koan answers.